-Fact: Sometimes people who are raped sustain internal and/or external injuries and sometimes they don't.
+Fact: Sometimes people who are raped sustain injuries and sometimes they don't.
 Someone consents to sex when they agree by choice and have the freedom and capacity to make that choice.
-There are lots of circumstances in which some someone might not have freedom or capacity to consent to sex.
+There are lots of circumstances in which someone might not have freedom or capacity to consent to sex.
 For example, rapists will sometimes use weapons or threats of violence to prevent a physical struggle.
-Sometimes they will take advantage of someone who isn't able to consent, because they are drunk or asleep, for example.
+Sometimes they will take advantage of someone who isn't able to consent, because they are drunk or asleep.
 Many people who are sexually attacked are unable to move or speak from fear and shock.
-They may be in a coercive or controlling relationship with their rapist, and/or too young to be able to consent (under 16).
+They may be in a coercive or controlling relationship with their rapist, and/or too young to give consent (under 16).
 Sex without consent is rape.
 Just because someone doesn't have visible injuries doesn't mean they weren't raped.

 Myth: If two people have had sex with each other before, it's always OK to have sex again.

-Fact: If a person is in a relationship with someone or has had sex with them before, this does not mean that they cannot be sexually assaulted or raped by that person.
+Fact: If a person is in a relationship with someone or has had sex with them before, it doesn't mean they can't be sexually assaulted or raped by that person.
 Consent must be given and received every time two people engage in sexual contact.
-It is important to check in with our sexual partners and make sure that anything sexual that happens between us is what we both want, every time.
+It is important to check in with our sexual partners and make sure anything sexual that happens between us is what we both want, every time.

 Myth: People who were sexually abused as children are likely to become abusers themselves.

 Fact: This is a dangerous myth, which is sometimes used to try and explain or excuse the behaviour of those who rape and sexually abuse children.
 It is offensive and unhelpful to survivors of childhood sexual abuse.
 The vast majority of those who are sexually abused as children will never perpetrate sexual violence against others.
 There is no excuse or explanation for sexual violence against children or adults.